 Google provides several products that can help you to understand and build your audience profile.
 By giving access to historic search data and offering tools to help you mine insights, Google can be a great starting point for building a comprehensive, rich and actionable audience profile.
 Although Google’s primary goal is to sell advertising by helping marketers understand the search terms that people are using to find information and content, the data that their tools contain offer unprecedented intelligence around what audiences are interested in, and how they’re looking for it.
-Three primary tools for building out your audience profile are Google Trends, Google Correlate, and Google Keyword Planner – below are best practices for how to view and use each of these to gain the necessary insights for constructing, optimizing, and applying your audience profile:
+Two primary tools for building out your audience profile are Google Trends and Google Keyword Planner – below are best practices for how to view and use each of these to gain the necessary insights for constructing, optimizing, and applying your audience profile:

 Google Trends has become an essential tool for researchers, planners and marketers.
 It’s a great way to track behaviour on the world’s most popular website, showing basic search volume trends and regional distributions.
 Google Trends allows you to see how popular specific keywords or subjects are over a period of time, with data going back to 2004.
 You can enter a term, a keyword or a subject into the search box and see how often and where it is used.
 The results are presented through graphs so that you can easily view the distribution of changes in keywords over time.
 Google Trends doesn’t show absolute search volume but rather the share of total volume on Google; all terms are relative to each other.
 You need to use Google’s Keyword Planner tool to find search volumes.